 Step 1: Make a plan

-Although it’s possibly the longest step in starting a hotel, the plan is your foundation, because not only does it determine the success of your hotel and it’s launch, but it also eliminates wasting time.
+Although it’s possibly the longest step in starting a hotel, a detailed business plan is your foundation.
+Not only does it determine the success of your hotel and its launch, but it also eliminates wasting time.

-If you don’t have a plan, you won’t know where you are going, and you’ll find yourself constantly on the back foot, taking one step forwards and two back.
+If you don’t have a hotel business plan, you won’t know where you are going, and you’ll find yourself constantly on the back foot, taking one step forwards and two back.

-In addition, without a business plan, no one will fund your idea, or invest in it.
+In addition, without a hotel business plan, no one will fund your idea, or invest in it.

-Take time to visualize what your dream looks like.
+Take time to visualise what your dream looks like.
 Use all your senses to imagine how your hotel looks, feels and smells.